Skip to main content

 In practice, however, it may well happen that traders only accept cash up to a certain amount.

-The maximum limit for cash payments in Italy is 1,000 euros.
+The maximum cash payment is 7 200 euros.

 No limit.

-Certain items and goods may not be paid for in cash for an amount of 10,000 euros or more.
-This includes antiques, real estate, jewelry, precious metals, pearls, precious stones, automobiles, boats, and works of art.
+You cannot pay in cashfor certain items and goods worth 10 000 euros or more.
+This includes antiques, real estate, jewellery, precious metals, pearls, precious stones, cars, boats and works of art.

 Violations will be punished with a fine of at least 40 percent of the amount in question.